 Retirement Phase is the period during which a Member's Superannuation Income Stream is currently payable.
-A Transition to Retirement Income Stream is not a Superannuation Income Stream that is in the Retirement Phase, unless a condition of release with a nil cashing condition has been satisfied by the Member.
+A Transition to Retirement Income Stream is never a Superannuation Income Stream that is in the Retirement Phase.

 Risk Management Strategy is a written statement in accordance with Regulation 13.15A of the Superannuation Industry (Supervision) Act 1993